James Resare – Head Coach

 Matt’s interests outside the pool include football, fishing, hunting, camping, and wake-boarding.
 Matt is a recent graduate of Portland State University, with a Master's degree in Health Administration.
 He lives in Portland with his wife, Chelsea.

-Kevin Cleary – Novice and Developmental Coach
+Kevin Cleary – Developmental and Senior Development Coach

 Kevin joined the HEAT coaching staff in April of 2012.
 He began his swimming career as a young child with St. Mary of the Valley’s CYO team and took up swimming again for Jesuit High School, where he was a four-year letterman.
 After his sophomore season, he joined the Tualatin Hills Thunderbolts for the remainder of his high school career.
 Kevin was elected as team captain for Jesuit and swam on a state-qualifying relay during his senior season.